dongmeic/RTP/data/ReadMe.md

 # GIS Analysis for the Appendix F Tables

 The scripts [Analysis4AppendixF.py](https://github.com/dongmeic/RTP/blob/main/data/Analysis4AppendixF.py) and [analysis_for_AppendixF.ipynb](https://github.com/dongmeic/RTP/blob/main/data/analysis_for_AppendixF.ipynb) are used to calculate the number of projects intersected with the different environmental data layers (see the tables in the [Appendix F Outline & Mapping Needs.docx](https://lanecouncilofgovernments-my.sharepoint.com/:w:/g/personal/dchen_lcog_org/EVbeSXT1cblKo1NnhEIi-ZoBDXXLeRCT48o4oPZ8ld_ycg?e=ACuriv)).
+The function *RTP_counted_by_intersection* should create the same results as the tool *Select by Location* in ArcGIS Pro, with settings of the input feature as the bufferred RTP layer, relationship as "intersect", and the selecting feature as the environmental data layer.
+Since the transit project type only include LTD routes and stations, the intersection between transit projects, i.e., frequent transit network and stations, and environmental data is calculated for the number of unique routes and stations, respectively.